 - Contact information

-To learn more about the various other marketing techniques that you can use to grow your app user base and retain loyal app users then check out The Ultimate Guide to Mobile App Marketing in 2018.
+To learn more about the various other marketing techniques that you can use to grow your app user base and retain loyal app users, check out The Ultimate Guide to Mobile App Marketing.
 I’d love to hear from you so feel free to reach out to me directly via firstname.lastname@example.org if you have any questions, or you can leave a comment below.